Theft Charges in Denton County

 FORENSIC TRACING REQUIRES SPECIALIZED UNDERSTANDING

-Many fraud and white collar crimes require the State to prove how funds were converted to the benefit of the accused and that the accused intended or knew of that conversation.
+Many fraud and white collar crimes require the State of Texas to prove how funds were converted to the benefit of the accused and that the accused intended or knew of that conversation.
 The State will employ federal and state law enforcement officers and forensic investigators to trace those funds and place the blame on the accused.
 Then at trial, they will bring those experts to dazzle the jury with their resumes and overwhelm them with the numbers until they relent and agree with the State’s case.
 Unless you have an attorney that understands forensic accounting.

 John Rentz holds an accounting degree.
 He is a former felony prosecutor who worked with many of the same experts that the State will use against you.
 He understands the way those experts try to trace funds and build their case.
 And he knows when they make mistakes and how to point those errors out to the jury.
 You need to decide if you want to face these serious allegations on your own or rely on the expertise that John Rentz can bring to your side.